 Day Surgery Quality – Benchmarked

 Manningham Day Procedure Centre is a member of a Day Surgery Benchmarking group.
-Our Centre contributes to a formal process of review comparing the results of a range of clinical and operational activities with other like facilities.
+Our Centre contributes to a formal process of review, comparing the results of a range of clinical and operational activities with similar facilities throughout Australia.
 The aim of the benchmarking group is to compare selected outcome data, monitor trends and identify opportunities for improvements to develop policies and procedures based on evidence and best practice.

 Across all areas of data collection including Clinical Indicators, operational audits, clinical process reviews, documentation and consumer involvement the results for current year are above benchmark standards.

 These results are reported for review to the Medical Advisory Committee and Board of Directors on a regular basis.

 Staff Mandatory Training

-MDPC is committed to providing an effective, well trained and up to date workforce.
-All training is supported by policies and procedures that are updated on a regular basis reflecting a best practice approach to care delivery.
-Additionally a strict process for checking credentials, registration and scope of practice for all clinical staff and accredited medical practitioners is practiced and audited.
+Manningham Day Procedure Centre is committed to ensuring our workforce is competent and appropriately credentialed and trained.
+Our training is supported by Referenced Learning Packages, Policies and Work Instructions that are updated on a regular basis reflecting a best practice approach to patient care.
+Additionally a robust process for checking credentials and scope of practice for all clinical staff and accredited medical practitioners is practiced and audited.

-This is ensured through the provision and maintenance of well-developed orientation and annual mandatory training and competency program including:
+This is ensured through the provision and maintenance of well-developed orientation and annual mandatory training and competency program.